Webinars

 Webinar 5 – November 2022: Forensic Phonetics in Egypt: between teaching and research

-Webinar 2 – February 2022: ‘Propositions’: Richard Rhodes and Vince Hughes – discussion about how propositions should be formed, assessed and reported on
+Webinar 2 – February 2022: ‘Propositions’: how propositions should be formed, assessed and reported on (Richard Rhodes and Vince Hughes)

 Webinar 1 – December 2021: Tonight Show with Gea – Interview with Prof Peter French